-Cosmetics companies kill millions of animals every year testing products.
-Rabbits, guinea pigs, mice, and rats are the most commonly used animals.
+Every year, tens of thousands of rabbits, guinea pigs, mice, and rats are killed to test cosmetics in the United States alone.
 The experiments—developed in the 1930s, 40s, and 50s—usually involve applying chemicals or products to animals’ shaved skin or eyes.
 But it’s difficult to interpret what animal test results mean for humans, because each species reacts differently to various substances.

 There are many cheaper and faster alternative methods that produce more accurate information.
 Examples include artificial human skin and robotic technology that can screen thousands of chemicals at once using cells grown in the lab.